-If you want to propose changes to the grant agreement, you must put them in writing before the project end date.
-We can provide you with a variation request template.
+If you want to propose changes to the grant agreement, you must request the change through the portal.
+We will only consider a request for a variation submitted before the project grant agreement end date.

 If a delay in the project causes milestone achievement and payment dates to move to a different financial year, you will need a variation to the grant agreement.
 We can only move funds between financial years if there is enough program funding in the relevant year to allow for the revised payment schedule.
 If we cannot move the funds, you may lose some grant funding.